 Jeffrey S. Morton, Professor of International Law & Diplomacy, is the Director of the Leon Charney Diplomacy.
 He is responsble for general administration of the Program and leads fundraising efforts.

-Annette LaRocco, Assistant Professor of Political Science, is an expert on African affairs and environmental regulation.
+Annette LaRocco, Senior Associate Director of Political Science, is an expert on African affairs and environmental regulation.
 In her capacity as Associate Director of the Diplomacy Program Dr. LaRocco trains and advises students in their preparations for competitions.

 Aimee Arias, Associate Dean of the College of Arts & Letters, serves as Assistant Director of the Diplomacy Program.
 She is responsible for training students who participate in Model European Union conferences